Skip to main content

 • stderr is for prompts, warnings, auth flow text, and browser-open messages

 Do not parse terminal UI output.
-If you need automation, use explicit subcommands such as setup, config, doctor, status, models, sessions, projects, reports, ask, connections, billing, or open.
+If you need automation, use explicit subcommands such as setup, config, doctor, status, models, sessions, projects, reports, ask, agents, connections, billing, validate, rules, or open.

 Use named profiles when multiple agents, environments, or workspaces share the same host.
-A profile can hold default backend URL, frontend URL, project, model, and output preferences.
+A profile can hold default CloudEval service URL, app URL, project, model, and output preferences.

 cloudeval setup \